Knowledge Centre

 The operation of the States Assembly

-All parliaments have a system of committees with responsibilities including holding Ministers to account, considering procedures and scrutinising legislation.
-Such committees are provided for in the Standing Orders of the States Assembly-
+All parliaments have a system of committees with responsibilities, including holding Ministers to account, considering procedures and scrutinising legislation.
+Such committees are provided for in the Standing Orders of the States Assembly -

-- ~Children, young people, education and home affairs.
+- Children, education and home affairs.

-- ~Health, social services and social security.
+- Health, social services and social security.

 - Review panels established for a specific purpose.